-Other-Pedestrian Crashes

-Other-NJ is a pedestrian focus state
+Crashes Exposure Roadway Other-Pedestrian Crashes Other-NJ is a pedestrian for state cus

 - Equivalent property damage only (EPDO Crash frequency) - Other-Pedestrian generators

 Are local roads (non-state owned and operated) included or addressed in this program?

 Are local road projects identified using the same methodology as state roads?